Stay tuned for 2022 date - 16km, 40km, 25km with rappel, kids race

 9:00 – 9:30am at Start Line

 Gondola Lift Tickets MUST BE PURCHASED ONLINE IN ADVANCE OF RACE MORNING:

 Lift tickets will be available for purchase at a discount for racers & family shortly before race weekend.
 Tickets must be purchased on the Sea to Sky Gondola website, and you’ll receive a receipt to claim your lift ticket on race morning.
-NOTE: tickets must be purchased in advance, and are only valid for Sun, Sept 10.
+NOTE: tickets must be purchased in advance, and are only valid for Race Day.